fvdm/nodejs-directvps/README.md

 })
 ```

-## Usage
+# Usage

-This module is event based, meaning all functions require a **callback** parameter in order to process the result.
+This module is event based, meaning all functions require a **callback** function parameter to process the result.
 All methods from the API are implemented directly, but for VPS specific methods a shorthand is also available.
 The two samples below highlight both methods.

-**The sample below is based on the NPM install.
+**The samples below is based on the NPM install.
 If you rather directly use the source file use the *require()* replacement above.**

-### Direct method
+## Direct method

+In this example the API method *get_vpslist* is called, the *callback function* loops through the resulting *servers* object and for each server it writes a log to the console.

 ```js
 var directvps = require('directvps')